Mother of Nottingham victim urges city to ‘hold no hate’ at emotional vigil

 On Thursday, crowds stretching back almost half a kilometre watched on with tears in their eyes as family members from all three victims delivered powerful, heart-wrenching tributes to their loved ones.

-Talented 19-year-old students Ms O’Malley-Kumar and Mr Webber were found stabbed to death in Ilkeston Road at around 4am on Tuesday.
+Talented 19-year-old students O’Malley-Kumar and Webber were found stabbed to death in Ilkeston Road at around 4am on Tuesday.

 “I know he will receive the retribution that he deserves,” she said.